RoadsideThoughts

 This is a new section and is likely to have errors.
 If you find an error, such as a missing cemetery or we have the wrong name, please let us know.
 If you know of them, we would also appreciate learning about previous or alternate names.

-If you need information about a burial or interment, photos, transcripts, how to contact the cemetery or local authorities, please visit our selection of Genealogy Websites (see below).
+Although we don't have the information ourselves, if you need information about a burial or interment, photos, transcripts, how to contact the cemetery or local authorities, please visit our list of websites on our Genealogy Helper Page for Magma - one of the links might be able to help.

 If not found below, our Cemetery List for Magma covers a larger area, with the cemeteries listed in alphabetical order.